PEMEX Logo

 In 1938, the nationalization of all private oil companies within Mexico resulted in the emergence of Pemex, Mexico’s state-owned oil company.
 As of December 2019, the company had total assets of $101.8 billion.
 Pemex was the second-largest company in Latin America in terms of annual revenue in 2009, surpassed only by Brazil’s national oil company Petrobras.
 Nevertheless, according to The Guardian, Pemex is among the seven most polluting companies in the world.

-From the company’s founding in 1938 until the 1970s, there was significant growth in oil and gas production, and outstanding discoveries such as the Cantarell oil field in the Bay of Campeche were turning points in the development of the industry.
+From the company’s founding in 1938 until the 1970s, oil and gas production significantly increased, and outstanding discoveries such as the Cantarell oil field in the Bay of Campeche were turning points in the industry’s development.

-The following decades, the 1970s and 1980s, were marked by exceptional growth for Pemex, and high production and revenues placed the company among the world’s leading oil producers.
+The following decades, the 1970s and 1980s, were marked by exceptional growth for Pemex.
+High production and revenues placed the company among the world’s leading oil producers.

-In the 1990s, however, Pemex experienced a downturn due to declining production, corruption, and mismanagement.
-Despite these challenges, the company continues to strive to regain its former status.
+However, in the 1990s, Pemex experienced a downturn due to declining production, corruption, and mismanagement.
+Despite these challenges, the company strives to regain its former status.

-Pemex plays a key role in the Mexican economy, employing more than 150,000 people, contributing significantly to tax revenues, and playing a key role in generating foreign exchange for Mexico.
+Pemex plays a key role in the Mexican economy, employing more than 150,000 people, contributing significantly to tax revenues, and generating foreign exchange for Mexico.

 In 1938, the Mexican government took an important step by nationalizing private oil companies and creating the state-owned Pemex.

-In 1976, a remarkable discovery was made that changed the energy landscape: the Cantarell oil field.
+1976, a remarkable discovery changed the energy landscape: the Cantarell oil field.

 By 1982, Pemex had established itself in the global energy sector, becoming the fifth-largest oil producer in the world.